-About from the desire to write, there are a lot more other reasons why you should start a blog.
+Apart from the desire to write, there are a lot more other reasons why you should start a blog.
 Here are some of them:

 Blogging is relatively easy

 Yes, you read that part right.
 Blogging is very easy if you follow the right steps.
 For most people, the most difficult part is setting up the blog in the first place.

 Publishers would always want to work with authors who already have an online presence because it makes it easier for them to sell their books.

-Blogging Improves your Life.
+Blogging Improves your Life

 Blogging can help make you a better person in a number of ways.
-More basically, blogging helps you to improve upon your writing and communication skills.
+More basically, blogging helps you to improve your writing and communication skills.

 For blogs that encourage comments and interaction, the blogger learns to respect the views of others.

 Self-promotion and New Opportunities

 If you blog in your “official name”, then when you apply for a job or position and your name is googled, your blog is likely to very much show up.

 If your blog gains a lot of recognition and respect, it will not be too surprising to have someone directly contact you with an offer or job opportunity.

-You can make money out of blogging.
+You can make money out of blogging

 Yes, you can make money out of blogging but don’t get it all twisted in your brain.
 You should read the part of this series that talks about Making Money from your Blog.

-What you need to start a blog
+What you need to start a blog in Ghana

 After deciding on what to blog, you will have to jump into starting your blog.